22 Best Drought-Tolerant Plants for Texas

 closeup of a Mexican palmetto plant

+Closeup of a Mexican palmetto plant.
 Photo Credit: Whitney Cranshaw, Colorado State University, United States / Wikimedia Commons / CC BY 3.0 US

-• Plant Type: Palm tree
+• Plant type: Palm tree

 • USDA Hardiness Zone: 8 to 11